HMRC aims to process the majority of claims within 28 days. However, it can take up to 100 days to get your money.

-Also, as HMRC highlights in its annual reports, the total number of R&D Tax Credits claims is increasing.
+Also, as HMRC highlights in its annual report, the total number of R&D Tax claims is increasing.
 This is putting more strain on the organisation and contributing to increasing turnaround times.

 The time of year

 If you file during these months – the spring slog, as we sometimes call it – you will probably have to wait longer to receive your funding.
 Up to three months, in our experience.